ohitsmekatie/course-dbt/exercises/week-2-questions.md

 - `order_items`
 - `products`

 ## Testing thoughts

-- I added all my main tests at the staging layers, unless anything was specific to a transformation down the line.
-I felt like this was the easiest/best way to ensure all downstream data was the same as well as reduce the number of places I needed to actually add tests :D
+I added all my main tests at the staging layers, unless anything was specific to a transformation down the line.
+I felt like this was the easiest/best way to ensure all downstream data was the same as well as reduce the number of places I needed to actually add tests.
+I didn't go _super_ deep on the types of tests because of time, but i'm excited to try out a few more of the more "complex" tests in dbt expectations.
+For now, I started with:

+1. making sure dates were not in the future
+2. values that you would expect to be > 0 are
+3. totals match in the order table
+4. values you'd expect to be unique or null are

 ### What assumptions are you making about each model?

-- user's always have a unique `user_id` and the `user` source table has ` row per user
+- `user_id` will be unique to a user
+- a `user_id` should not be null
+- id's of each table will be unique and not null (product_id, event_id, etc)
 - user's will always have a created date if they are in the `user` source table and that will never be null
-- user's can place mulitple orders, each of their orders will have a new `order_id`
-- a product always will have a `product_id` so that will be unique and not null
-- a product's inventory can never be negative
+- a product's inventory will always be > 0
-- cost + shipping should equal the order total in `orders`
+- a user's `created_at` or an order's `created_at` cannot be greater than the current date
+- `order_cost`, `shipping_cost`, and `order_total` will be > $0
+- product_price_dollars will always be > $0
+- tracking_id's for orders should be unique

 ### Did you find any “bad” data as you added and ran tests on your models?
 How did you go about either cleaning the data in the dbt model or adjusting your assumptions/tests?

-- All values I tested for uniqueness and null values passed as expected
-- There were some cases where order total did not match cost + shipping.
-I'm not sure if there's some kind of tax field missing or something else, but that would need to be investigated further!
-I removed the test for now so that the project runs
+- There are 61 occurences of order_cost + shipping_cost != order_total.
+I removed these from the model for now, and decided to keep the test in place.
+- There are 6 occurences of the tracking_id being repeated for different orders (different user_id's, different order amounts). i would expect this to be an issue but that could be a wrong assumption so for now i've just commented out that test

 ## Your stakeholders at Greenery want to understand the state of the data each day.
 Explain how you would ensure these tests are passing regularly and how you would alert stakeholders about bad data getting through.

-The `dbt build` command runs, compliles, and tests your models (as i understand).
+The `dbt build` command runs and tests your models (as i understand).
 If you don't have an automated way to set this up you could run these daily and communicate the % of successful tests (or some kind of useful aggregate).
 Hopefully your tests catch any bad data as it slips through, but if it did I would just communicate what the bad data was and that it would be removed and tested for in the future.
 If needed, you might have to go to the source of the data quality issue (perhaps a team/process) to get that fixed.

+I'm not sure what kind of integrations exist within dbt, but it would be cool to be able to do automated alerts when build/runs fail to something like Slack or even email.